-- Vegetation clearing should be limited to the minimum required to successfully complete the Proposal. - Hollow-bearing trees present on site should be retained where possible, giving preference to those plants that contain the larger hollows, and should be identified and clearly marked by a qualified independent ecologist prior to the undertaking of any clearing work. - Locations of the hollow-bearing trees to be retained should be included on any plans provided to the contractor.
-These trees will require protection during the construction activities, including barriers to avoid root damage within the drip line of any retained tree. - Where possible, any felled trees should not be mulched but should be relocated locally within the subject site to provide habitat for native species and their prey. - Sewer main installation works and standpipe vent at the southern limits of the Proposal site, near the existing SPS (BB08) site at North Batemans Bay, should avoid the disturbance of the mature trees that constitute the State listed Swamp Oak Floodplain Forest EEC. - Underboring sites should be located within areas previously disturbed and cleared of middle and over storey plants and provide adequate riparian buffers of at least 10m from the bank. - Preference should be given to traversing and driving over ground cover and understorey vegetation, as opposed to clearing it.
+- Vegetation clearing should be limited to the minimum required to successfully complete the Proposal. - Underboring sites should be located within areas previously disturbed and cleared of middle and over storey plants. - Preference should be given to traversing and driving over ground cover and understorey vegetation, as opposed to clearing it.
 Traversing this vegetation will permit it to regenerate post-disturbance. - The works should be planned and staged to ensure that long sections of trench are not left open.
-If left open overnight: - , the pipeline trench should be inspected for entrapped animals (such as ground traversing native species - reptiles, frogs, mammals).
+If left open overnight: - the pipeline trench should be inspected for entrapped animals (such as ground traversing native species reptiles, frogs, mammals). - o options to permit entrapped animals to escape (e.g. hessian bags, long branches, 'ladders') should be placed within the trench. - Vehicles and machinery should be stored and parked in cleared areas away from trees.

-- options to permit entrapped animals to escape (e.g. hessian bags, long branches, 'ladders') should be placed within the trench. - Vehicles and machinery should be stored and parked in cleared areas away from trees. - The storage of materials and stockpiling of equipment should also occur within sites/areas that have been previously disturbed and cleared. - Any animals injured during the clearing work should be collected and taken to a local veterinarian or wildlife carer. - In accordance with the Biosecurity Act 2015, listed weeds identified on site must be controlled to result in their suppression. - Post-development, the pipeline alignments should be regularly monitored to manage any occurrences of weeds and other non-native species.
+- The storage of materials and stockpiling of equipment should occur within sites/areas that have been previously disturbed and cleared. - Any animals injured during the clearing work should be collected and taken to a local veterinarian or wildlife carer. - In accordance with the Biosecurity Act 2015, listed weeds identified on site must be controlled to result in their suppression. - Post-development, the pipeline alignments should be regularly monitored to manage any occurrences of weeds and other non-native species.